 One of the nice things about Ilwaco is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-In terms of college education, Ilwaco is nearly on par with the US average for all cities of 21.84%: 17.65% of adults 25 and older in Ilwaco have a bachelor's degree or advanced degree.
+The percentage of adults in Ilwaco who are college-educated is close to the national average for all communities of 21.84%: 19.28% of the adults in Ilwaco have a bachelor's degree or advanced degree.

 Ilwaco is a somewhat ethnically-diverse city.
 The people who call Ilwaco home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ilwaco residents report their race to be White, followed by Black or African-American.
-Ilwaco also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.77% of the city’s residents.
-Important ancestries of people in Ilwaco include German, Scottish, French , and Swedish.
+Important ancestries of people in Ilwaco include English, Scottish, Irish, and European.

 The most common language spoken in Ilwaco is English.
 Other important languages spoken here include Spanish and African languages.